The Special Service Charge Trap in Florida Public Records

 Inspection vs. copying

 Inspection and copying are separate rights.
-Inspection is generally free unless another statute says otherwise.
-The Attorney General has long taken the position that public information must be open for inspection without charge.
+Inspection is mostly free unless another statute says otherwise.
+The Attorney General has long held that public records must be open for inspection without charge.
 If you want to look at a record but do not need a copy, say so.
 The bill drops to zero in many cases.

 The exception: §119.07(4)(d) and the special service charge